Which country is cheaper, Portugal or Switzerland?

 |Scuba Diving & Snorkeling|

 Switzerland is a beautiful, mountainous, and stunning country.
 You'll find world class beauty here as well.
-Other popular activities here include mountains, shopping, museums, and adventure travel.
+Other popular activities here include national parks, history and culture, skiing, and nightlife.

 In the heart of Europe, this mountainous nation is full of culture and beautiful scenery.
 The Alps are great to explore any time of the year, as are the world-class and cultural cities of Switzerland.
 This country is the perfect combination of history, art, outdoor adventure, and nature, and that's why so many visitors come every year.

 Portugal is a captivating, coastal, and vibrant country.
 Many visitors also come because of it's amazing beauty.
-Visitors also love the shopping, museums, theater, and adventure travel.
+It's also popular because of the history and culture, nightlife, food, and scuba diving and snorkeling.

 At the western end of Europe, Portugal has a long history of exploration as well as beautiful countryside, gorgeous beaches, and fun cities.
 Lisbon and Porto are thriving cities with an active nightlife scene, museums, historic cathedrals, and terrific cuisine.
 And don't forget about the wine which you can enjoy in both the cities as well as in the vineyards of the countryside.
 In the south, the beautiful Algarve region has a unique coastal landscape with a mix of small towns and resort areas.
 Inland you'll find beautiful national parks with hiking, camping, and bicycling opportunities.
 And all along the coastline are small fishing villages along with larger towns rich in history and culture.